vanilla-reforged/vmangos-docker/README.md

 default.
 You can adjust this, if needed; e.g., to match your host UID/GID.
 This requires editing the entries VMANGOS_USER_ID and VMANGOS_GROUP_ID in the .env file.

+Also please be aware that ./vol/client_data_extracted gets mounted directly into the mangos server to provide dbc and map data.

 ### Instructions

 First, clone the repository and move into it.